balena-io-experimental/browser/readme.md

 ```

 ## Supported devices
-The audio primitive has been tested to work on the following devices:
+The `browser` primitive has been tested to work on the following devices:

 | Device Type  | Status |
 | ------------- | ------------- |